 3PL - These are dedicated providers of logistics services as their primary business.
 They generally are selling a service solution rather than just space and have experience in providing logistics to clients.

 Grey Space - This is spare warehousing capacity within a retailer or corporate or any business that does not provide logistics services as their primary business.
 This includes some of the largest retailers and corporates across the country all of whom have spare warehousing capacity.
-This space is only accessible through a platform and it’s usually not advertised directly.
+This space is only accessible through a platform such as Stowga and it’s usually not advertised directly.
 The advantage of connecting with grey space is that, because it is empty short-term capacity, it is often cheaper than 3PL alternatives in the area.

 How long is the contract for warehousing services?

 Each contract can be as long or short as required, depending on the particular site.
 Generally a lot of logistics contracts are designed to be flexible so contracts can be on a 1-month rolling basis, however longer fixed terms contracts are also possible.

 The main way to mitigate any potential issues with logistics is to make sure you’re choosing the appropriate site.
 Ratings, brand and previously client testimonials help with this decision-making process.
 However, mistakes are inevitable over time and the important thing is that you have some kind of compensation policy in place.
 Stowga is able to connect you with insurance partners who can insure the goods against theft, damage and other scenarios.